 📖Substitutions

-- Diced tomatoes: You can use tomato passata, or whole san marzano tomatoes if you do not have diced tomatoes on hand.
-If using whole tomaotoes, break them apart with your spoon when you add them to the pan.
+- Diced tomatoes: You can substitute with whole san marzano tomatoes if you do not have diced tomatoes on hand.
+You will want to break down the whole tomatoes with your hands, to give the same textural element as diced tomatoes.

 - Shallot: Feel free to use regular cooking onions, or red onion.